splatert/SrrDB-Checker-For-Discogs/README.md

 ## Usage
 Take a look at a release that's on Discogs.
 A section should appear under the Discogs release tracklist which will display scene release titles from SrrDB.
+You can sort the results by date, size, NFO, and SRS.
-You can read more about a scene release by clicking on their titles which will take you to their page on SrrDB.
+You can also read more about a scene release by clicking on their titles which will take you to their page on SrrDB.